nachotacos69/Sharp_EATER/README.md

 Note: Put a RES file within the same directory as the executable
 1. Unpacking
 - use `-x` for extraction.
-- for single RES file extraction. use `-single` (in case if RES file has nested RES files and only want to interact one file.)
+- for single RES file extraction. use `-single`, useful to avoid nested RES files for extraction if you only want to modify something from that current RES file.

-2. Repack
+2. Repack (not stable, still in experimental)
 - use `-r` for repacking.
-- for Repack with Nested. use `-n`
+- for Repacking with Nested RES File Contents. use `-n`
 - use `-E` for enforcement (used for debugging).
 - Enforcement is used to swap extrernal source's fileset RDP offsets to SET_C or SET_D masking based on population. or swap with one external source to another..